0xor0ne/awesome-list/README.md

   * [TrustedFirmware][188]:  reference implementation of secure software for Armv8-A, Armv9-A and Armv8-M.
   * [Docs][55]: official OP-TEE documentation.
+* [TEE-reversing][447]: A curated list of public TEE resources for learning how to reverse-engineer and achieve trusted code execution on ARM devices.

 [1]: https://github.com/radareorg/radare2
 [2]: https://github.com/rizinorg/rizin